Alberta Animal Rescue Crew Society (AARCS)

 Finances

-Alberta Animal Rescue Crew Society has donations and special event revenues of $3.5m in F2022.
-The charity received $51k in government funding, representing 1% of revenues.
-Administrative costs are 10% of revenues (less investment income) and fundraising costs are 10% of donations and special events.
-This results in total overhead spending of 20%.
-For every dollar donated, 80 cents are available for programs.
-This is within Ci’s reasonable range for overhead spending.
+In 2023, Alberta Animal Rescue Crew Society had donations and special events revenue of $4.8m, up 35% from $3.5m in 2022.
+Administrative costs are 10% (less investment income) and fundraising costs are 10% of donations and special events.
+For every dollar donated, 80 cents are available to go towards the cause.

-AARCS has $2.8m in reserve funds.
-The charity could cover 89% or just under 11 months of annual program costs with current reserves.
+AARCS has $3.6m in reserve funds.
+These reserve funds can cover 11 months of annual program costs.

 Financial Review